ansys/pyansys-math/README.rst

 Verify your installation
 ------------------------

-Check that you can start AnsysMath from Python by running:
+Check that you can start PyAnsys-Math from Python by running:

 .. code:: python

     import ansys.math.core.math as amath

-    # Start AnsysMath
+    # Start PyAnsys-Math
     mm = amath.AnsMath()
     print(mm)

 If you see a response from the server, congratulations.
-You're ready to get started using AnsysMath as a service.
+You're ready to get started using PyAnsys-Math as a service.

 Ansys software requirements
 ---------------------------